chiehwen/HoldemHandWizard/README.md

 - `create_deck()`: Generates a new deck of poker cards.
 - `deal_conflict_hands(deck, num_players)`: Deals hands to players based on the number of players.

-## Contribution
-Encourage other developers to contribute to your project and explain how to do so.

 ## License
-Specify the license for your project.
-For example, if you're using the MIT License:
 ```plaintext
 Copyright (c) 2024 CHIEH-WEN YANG